 I don't know anything about his extended family and what will become of his collection.
 I hope he planned ahead and it will be given to a library or an individual who cares about the music and preserving it.
 His blog will remain online as long as the rules for blogspot remain the same and no specific response is required in order that it continue to be displayed for visitors.

 The files, however, are a different story.
 They are hosted on Dropbox and Adrive - both of these require a payment for the account to stay active.
 At some point the links won't work anymore.
-I strongly encourage people reading this post to go there and do as I did -- methodically go through every post (I started at the end and kept going back into the past until the first post) and download what you can.
+I strongly encourage people reading this post to go there and do as I did -- methodically go through every post (I started at the most recent and kept going back into the past until the first post) and download what you can.
 I doubt very much that I will ever have the opportunity to post as much music as he did (unless I create some kind of mirror-site blog -- I have even less time for that).

 The traditional Buddhist phrase to say when a death occurs is, in the Pali language, "Anicca Vata Sankhara," -- which basically means that all the things we think we are -- our body, our opinions, our thoughts, our perceptions -- all of it is impermanent.
 It's a bit reminiscent of something said at the Christian funerals of my extended family -- "Earth to earth, ashes to ashes, dust to dust..." which is based on Genesis 3:19 if you are in the mood to look it up.

 I hope that you, dear reader, will -- in some small or large way -- carry on this delicate work that needs to be done.
-We are preserving musical culture against a growing tide of hostility and (worse of all) indifference.
+We are preserving musical culture against a growing tide of hostility and (worst of all) indifference.
 There are people who believe that sharing otherwise commercially unavailable music online is "piracy" -- I call it "distributed backup."

 Goodbye "Tawfiq" -- your memory is alive in me and countless others whose lives you have touched.
 Thank you.